SaiSamhitha06/WhatsappBot/README.md

    Setup and Configuration

    Prerequisites

   --> Botpress Studio
   --> Make.com account
-  --> Google account for Google Spreadsheets
+  --> Google account for Google Spreadsheets -->Facebook Account for Meta Developers Site

    Steps to Create the WhatsApp Bot

 1. Create a Bot in Botpress Studio:
      --> Use Botpress Studio to design the conversational flow for booking appointments.